blogonhq/fullstack/README.md

 # I want to change my App name
 `/config/application.rb` then change the `module Template` to `module MyNewFancyApp` and you are good to go.

+# Easily installing templates
+By using [Rails Bytes](https://railsbytes.com/public/templates) you can easily charge up your app

 # Is it up to date?
 To the day: `June 21, 2020` Yes, it's for now up to date.